Ready for publication

 ‘I said a ninety-nine per cent chance.’

 ‘—Stop.
 Listen.
 I can help.’
 Her eyes locked on mine.
 ‘This will look most unorthodox.’
 She glanced over her shoulder and brought her lips to my ear.
 ‘But it works.’
 Out came the two vials she had been holding in her fist.
 From one, she applied a dark, phenolic-smelling paste in a circle around my wound and put a dot on each swollen knuckle.
-She sprinkled beige powder from the other vial on top of the gash and stared into nothingness, eyelids fluttering.
+She sprinkled beige powder from the other vial on top of the gash and stared into the distance, eyelids fluttering.
 Her fingers massaged my hand, her mouth shaped silent words.
 Veins and a sheen of sweat appeared on her forehead.

 ‘Folk remedy?’
 I forced a smile.